Mayo Clinic Child and Family Advocacy Center

 - A child in the family who is developmentally or physically disabled

-- Financial stress or unemployment
+- Financial stress, unemployment or poverty

 - Social or extended family isolation